-Over the past three years, RI E-911 has had the responsibility of operating a critical 24x7x365 operation during the continuation of the COVID-19 Coronavirus Pandemic.
-RI E-911 noticed an apparent correlation between the announcement of shelter-in-place orders and a reported temporary spike in call volume relative to callers afflicted with symptoms of COVID-19, opioid related calls for service, and domestic violence related calls.
+RI E-911 had the responsibility of operating a critical 24x7x365 emergency call center operation during the COVID-19 Coronavirus Pandemic.
+RI E-911 noticed a correlation between the announcement of shelter-in-place orders and a reported temporary spike in call volume relative to callers afflicted with symptoms of COVID-19, opioid-related calls for service, and domestic violence-related calls.
 These call categories were tracked and forwarded to the RI Department of Health and the RI Department of Public Safety for additional analysis and assessment.

-COVID-19 has affected the anxiety and stress levels of our entire staff, and the agency has been proactive by offering various support services that promoted staff wellness during the height of the pandemic.
+COVID-19 affected the anxiety and stress levels of the entire staff, and the agency was proactive by offering various support services that promoted staff wellness during the height of the pandemic.

-RI E-911 has taken specific wellness measures including but not limited to some of the following:
+RI E-911 took specific wellness measures including but not limited to some of the following: